Source: OJ L 333, 27.12.2022, p. 80–152Current language: EN

 Article 1 Subject matter

-This Directive lays down measures that aim to achieve a high common level of cybersecuritymeans cybersecurity as defined in Article 2, point (1), of Regulation (EU) 2019/881; across the Union, with a view to improving the functioning of the internal market.
+This Directive lays down measures that aim to achieve a high common level of cybersecurity across the Union, with a view to improving the functioning of the internal market.

 To that end, this Directive lays down:

-obligations that require Member States to adopt national cybersecurity strategiesmeans a coherent framework of a Member State providing strategic objectives and priorities in the area of cybersecurity and the governance to achieve them in that Member State; and to designate or establish competent authorities, cyber crisis management authorities, single points of contact on cybersecuritymeans cybersecurity as defined in Article 2, point (1), of Regulation (EU) 2019/881; (single points of contact) and computer security incidentmeans an event compromising the availability, authenticity, integrity or confidentiality of stored, transmitted or processed data or of the services offered by, or accessible via, network and information systems; response teams (CSIRTs);
+obligations that require Member States to adopt national cybersecurity strategies and to designate or establish competent authorities, cyber crisis management authorities, single points of contact on cybersecurity (single points of contact) and computer security incident response teams (CSIRTs);

 supervisory and enforcement obligations on Member States.